SilentRhetoric/DeChametzMe/README.md

 ### Deployment

-The DeChametzMe smart contract is deployed to TestNet as application [733981798](https://lora.algokit.io/testnet/application/733981798/).
+The DeChametzMe smart contract is deployed to MainNet as application [2920830754](https://lora.algokit.io/testnet/application/2920830754/) and TestNet as application [733981798](https://lora.algokit.io/testnet/application/733981798/).

 ## Project Setup